 International Master of Laws (LL.M.)

 The organizational aspects of the programme shall be administered by the International Office of the Faculty and the person responsible for the LL.M. programme in whole shall be the Vice-Dean for International Relations, Professor Milan Damohorský.
-Each of the two modules will also have its own responsible tutor.
-The programme is going to be opened for the third time in the academical year 2013/2014.

 Prof. JUDr.
 Milan DAMOHORSKÝ, DrSc.